Snoring and Obstructive Sleep Apnea

 - Sleep on your side, rather than on your back.

 - Try weight loss, exercise and maintain a proper diet.

 Dr. Klausner is experienced in the diagnosis and treatment of snoring and obstructive sleep apnea, and can help you to assess the severity of your condition.
+Our office offers state of the art upper airway scanning with the SICAT Air scanning program.
 If you have previously undergone a “sleep study”, feel free to bring along the results so that a proper course of treatment can be prescribed.
 Depending upon your diagnosis, many of the previously mentioned treatment modalities may be covered by your insurance carrier.

 For more information about the treatment of sleep apnea or to schedule a consultation appointment with Dr. Klausner, call our Midtown NYC office at ☎ Central Park Oral & Maxillofacial Surgery NYC Phone Number 212-888-8889.